etellezgh/customize-your-github-copilot-experience/assignments/data-analysis/README.md

 # 📘 Assignment: Data Analysis

 ## 🎯 Objective

-Students will learn the basics of data analysis using Python.
-They will load, explore, and analyze a dataset to extract meaningful insights.
+Learn the basics of data analysis in Python by loading, exploring, visualizing, and interpreting a real dataset.

 ## 📝 Tasks

-### 🛠️ Data Loading and Exploration
+### 🛠️ Data Loading & Exploration

 #### Description
-Load a provided CSV dataset and perform basic exploration to understand its structure and contents.
+Load the provided `data.csv` file and explore its structure and contents using Python (pandas is recommended).

 #### Requirements
 Completed program should:

-- Load a CSV file using Python (e.g., with pandas)
+- Load the CSV file using pandas
 - Display the first 5 rows of the dataset
-- Show summary statistics (mean, median, etc.) for numeric columns
+- Show summary statistics (mean, median, etc.) for all numeric columns

-### 🛠️ Data Visualization and Insights
+### 🛠️ Data Visualization & Insights

 #### Description
-Create visualizations to help understand the data and summarize key findings.
+Create visualizations to better understand the data and summarize your findings.

 #### Requirements
 Completed program should:

 - Generate at least two different types of plots (e.g., histogram, scatter plot)
-- Identify and describe at least two insights or trends from the data
 - Save the plots as image files
+- Identify and describe at least two insights or trends you observe from the data

+---

+**Tips:**
+- Use clear code comments and meaningful variable names.
+- Try to make your plots visually appealing and easy to interpret.
+- Write your insights in a student-friendly, encouraging tone.